 Oral Sex: What's the Real Risk for HIV?

 While the risk of becoming infected through unprotected oral sex is lower than that of unprotected anal or vaginal sex, it is not risk-free.
 If you or your partner is living with HIV (HIV+), you should decide what steps to take to make all types of sex safer (see our safer sex info sheet).
-Remember that bad oral hygiene and taking cum in your mouth can make oral sex more risky.
+Remember that bad oral hygiene and taking cum or menstrual blood in your mouth can make oral sex more risky.
 If you would like to discuss these issues, see a sex educator or health care provider at your local AIDS service organization or treatment center.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.

 Add Your Comment:

 (Please note: Your name and comment will be public, and may even show up in

 Internet search results.
 Be careful when providing personal information!
 Before

 adding your comment, please read TheBody.com's Comment Policy.)